 Oseltamivir (Tamiflu) is FDA approved in young children for treatment of the flu.
 Oseltamivir comes as a capsule or in a liquid.

-Serious side effects from these medicines are quite rare.
+Serious side effects from this medicine are quite rare.
 Providers and parents must balance the risk for rare side effects against the risk that their children can become quite sick and even die from the flu.

 Talk to your provider before giving any over-the-counter cold medicines to your child.